stoehraj/DeltaSplit75-Case-files/README.md

 **TODO:**
 - Take out notch in middle layers to allow for Proton C/Pro Micro
-- Add holes for more locations for aluminum feet in bottom layer
+- ~~Add holes for more locations for aluminum feet in bottom layer~~
-- Add second from bottom layer with holes to accommodate aluminum feet
+- ~~Add second from bottom layer with holes to accommodate aluminum feet~~
+- Take out notch in middle layers to allow for TRRS jacks

 **Original contents:**
 > Files available in dxf and dwg, dimensions in mm